evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 - [heating](../../../../technology/seats/adjustment/#heating)

-The second option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
+The second option is two captain chairs.
 In addition, the following functionalities are available.

 - [heating](../../../../technology/seats/adjustment/#heating)